Desa, Grand Prince of Serbia: Biography

 Desa's brother Uroš II ruled alone from 1140 until the battle at the Tara river against Emperor Manuel in 1150, when the Byzantines defeated the Serbs and Hungarians.
 Uroš II was spared and Desa was instated as co-ruler along with Uroš.
 He is mentioned in Venetian charters from 1150 as a Prince of Duklja, Travunija and Zahumlje, and again in 1151.
 In 1153 a dispute between the two brothers resulted in Desa and the Serbian court ousting Uroš II.
+Emperor Manuel I intervened, calling Desa as "the usurper, false ruler of Dalmatia" and re-instated Uroš II in 1155, deposing Desa but giving him region of "Dendra, a prosperous and populous area near Niš".
+In early 1160s, Uroš II was deposed being replaced by Beloš who instead soon resigned in favor of Desa, with Manuel I's approval, but gave away Dendra to the Byzantines.

-Emperor Manuel I intervened and re-instated Uroš II in 1155, deposing Desa.
-He tried to engage in diplomacy with Hungarian king Frederick.
+Desa tried to engage in diplomacy with Hungarian king Frederick, calling him as the "lord" and attacked Dendra.
 In the summer of 1165, Manuel I sent an army to pursuit Desa.
 Desa was granted a safe meeting with Manuel I and was escorted by a bodyguard.
 Desa gave oaths to Manuel I in a public humiliation after being examined in Constantinople on his diplomacy with Hungary.
 Manuel put Tihomir on the throne in 1166.

-Some have concluded that Desa was the father of Stefan Nemanja, this however is disputed among other theories.